jepemo/mystuff-cli/README.md

 ## Static Website Generation

-Generate a beautiful static website from your mystuff data:
+Generate a beautiful static website from your mystuff data with automatic GitHub integration:

 ```bash
 # Generate with default settings